Axway/platform-management-docs/content/en/docs/release_notes/13_0_0_release_notes.md

 __Fixed issues__

-* Fixed an issue where the *Identity Provider Configuration* views may not be visible if the feature was previously configured, but is no longer entitled.
+* Fixed an issue where the *Identity Provider Configuration* views may not be visible if the feature was previously configured but is no longer entitled.
-* Fixed an issue where the *Consumer Org* creation form view may not show the initial administrator email form input and could not be submitted.
+* Fixed an issue where the *Consumer Org* creation form view may not show the initial administrator email form input and cannot be submitted.

 ---

 ## 13.14.0 - 07 Dec 2023

-Platform Management 13.14.0 is a minor release which includes one new feature, one improvement, and two fixed issue.
+Platform Management 13.14.0 is a minor release which includes one new feature, one improvement, and two fixed issues.

 {{% alert title="Note" color="primary" %}}
 With this release, __Application Integration__ and __Integration Builder__ capabilities are no longer available or navigable from the *Platform Home* view.